nanobot2000/12_image_resize/README.md

 The script requires the installed Python interpreter version 3.6

-You have to run the script with the `--inputfile` argument with path to image.
+You have to run the script with the `--inputfile` argument with the path to image.

 You can provide optional arguments:\
 `--width` - desired width of new image;\